eventcatcher/updatable_ticker/updatable_ticker_library/README.md

 To do this, you must wrap the UpdatableTicker with OrientationBuilder, SizeChangedLayoutNotifier and a ValueKey with this data as the key for UpdatableTicker.

 A nice example how to do this can you find on my Github Page (part of updatable_ticker repo) here: https://github.com/eventcatcher/updatable_ticker/tree/main/updatable_ticker_sample

+A demo video of how the ticker can look like, you can find here on my Github page: https://github.com/eventcatcher/updatable_ticker?tab=readme-ov-file#updatable-ticker-project

 # Feedback